eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/submit.rst

 Shared Memory jobs (OpenMP)
 ---------------------------
 This set up is made to create parallelism using threads on a single machine.
-OpenMP makes communication between process but they must be on the same machine, it does not make any kind of communication between processes of different physical machines.
+OpenMP makes communication between threads (``-c`` in Slurm) but they must be on the same machine, it does not make any kind of communication between process/threads of different physical machines.

 In the below example we launch the classical "Hello world" OpenMP example.
 It was compiled in :ref:`Cronos <about_cronos>` using ``intel compiler 18.0.1``